17 Beautiful Hotels Located on College Campuses in the U.S.

 The Graduate Hotels brand has become famous for transforming older properties in college towns into colorful, design-forward hotels celebrating local universities.

-The University of North Carolina — Chapel Hill, North Carolina
+University of North Carolina — Chapel Hill, North Carolina

 Carolina Inn hotel University of North Carolina Chapel Hill campus